 We arrived at the Sabal Palm Sanctuary and split into two groups.
 Despite the thick mosquitoes on the trails, we were lucky to be in the group with our guide, Jake Mohlmann.
 When he spotted a flycatcher and recorded its call, we thought it was a Yellow-bellied Flycatcher.
 However, later confirmation from the photos and recording revealed it was a Pacific-slope Flycatcher—a mega-rarity for this part of Texas and an incredible find.
 Of the 57 species we saw, highlights included Olive Sparrow, Bay-breasted Warbler, Least Grebe, Green Jay, Altamira Orioles, and a lifer Philadelphia Vireo.

 Next, we headed to Estero Llano Grande State Park, a part of the World Birding Center Network and one of our must-do stops.
 Although we dipped on the Green and Ringed Kingfishers, we still saw 31 species in just two hours, including favorites we rarely see elsewhere: Inca Dove, Great Kiskadee, Buff-bellied Hummingbird, and Scissor-tailed Flycatcher.
-We also had awesome looks at a Common Pauraque, a bird so well camouflaged we would have never found it without our guide.
+We also had awesome looks at a Common Pauraque, a bird so well camouflaged we would never have found it without our guide.

 An Anniversary on the King Ranch

 The main target was the Ferruginous Pygmy-Owl, and after 20 minutes of searching without a response, we were a little discouraged.
-The group started to move on, but our leader, Dave Irons heard the owl’s unmistakable call 100 yards back.
+The group started to move on, but our leader, Dave Irons, heard the owl’s unmistakable call 100 yards back.
 Shawneen Finnegan located the bird, much to the delight of the 40+ birders in our group.

 The Race to 500

 Next, we tried two different resacas for the Green and Belted Kingfishers, but they were our second-biggest miss of the year.
 Our next stop was the Rice Tract Oasis in San Benito, hoping for a new sandpiper in the rice stubble.
 We saw nineteen species with nothing new, but we did find Gadwall, Mottled and Ruddy Ducks, and Great Kiskadee.
-Our last stop before the airport was Hugh Ramsey Nature Park, where we were pleased to see a beautiful Buff-bellied Hummingbird.
+Our last stop was Hugh Ramsey Nature Park, where we were pleased to see a beautiful Buff-bellied Hummingbird.

 At the airport, we had a delicious dinner of Hot Smoked Salmon at Pappadeaux, celebrating for two reasons: our 35th anniversary and adding 24 year birds to our list.
 Only six to go to reach our goal!